terrataylor/intro-to-js/README.md

  - array
  - object
  - null    ---- will cover later
- - undefined    ---- will cober later
+ - undefined    ---- will cover later

 Intro to if statements